Do You Know What Languages Are Spoken in Brazil?

 If you really want to dive into the indigenous diversity of this country, we recommend the Povos Indígenas do Brasil website.
 You’ll find information – particularly linguistic information – about each one of the indigenous peoples still in Brazil.

-And if you want to go even deeper, you might want to learn about nine popular podcasts that are good for your level.
+And if you want to go even deeper, you might want to learn about popular podcasts that are good for your level.

 So, did you imagine Brazil was such a diverse country in terms of languages?
 How about your country?
 What languages do you speak at home, with your friends, on the streets?
 Let us know in the comments below.